TOW HOOKS

 QUALITY SOLUTIONS FOR JDM, STREET & RACE CARS

-Some people consider tow hooks an essential accessory of trucks and SUVs that go off-road.
-However, when you think of a classic JDM vehicle, one of the accessories you see on the front fascia is a bright red tow hook.
+Some people consider tow hooks an essential accessory for trucks and SUVs that go off-road.
+However, when you think of a classic JDM vehicle, a bright red tow hook is one of the accessories on the front fascia.
 Sounds familiar?
-Well, our experts have carefully studied all aspects of the tow hook applications and this resource will answer all questions you may have about this accessory.
+Our experts have carefully studied all aspects of the tow hook applications, and this resource will answer all of your questions about this accessory.

 Tow Hooks for JDM